MaximilianAxer/quaxnat/README.md

 Regeneration datasets, especially those pertaining to rare tree species, often exhibit a substantial number of zero values.
 Due to the unquantifiable nature of the various factors influencing or hindering natural regeneration, a quantile regression approach, following the methodology of Axer et al. (2021), was implemented within the R package quaxNat.This quantile regression method quantifies the impact of the distance to the nearest seed source on natural regeneration densities not considering other influencing variables.
 The function quax we provide in that R package is a simple implementation of the quantile estimation.
 It presents a rather naive approach to quantile regression and, while likely outperformed by more sophisticated procedures such as those in the R package quantreg (Koenker et al., 2023) in general quantile regression problems, appears to work reasonably well for scaled dispersal kernels.

+## Dispersal kernels
+Various dispersal kernels were implemented in the package as function arguments for quax, which have proven to be suitable for modeling seed dispersal.
+The following functions were provided:
+- *Spatial t distribution:*
+- *Weibull distribution:*
+- *Lognormal distribution:*
+- *Power distribution:*
+- *Exponential power distribution:*

 ## Installation
 The quaxNat package is available on [github](https://github.com/).
 To install the development version, run the following code: